Harisiades v. Shaughnessy

 Harisiades v.
 Shaughnessy, 342 U.S. 580 (1952), was a United States Supreme Court case which determined that the Alien Registration Act of 1940's authorization of deportation of legal residents for membership, even past, in communist parties did not violate the First Amendment, the Fifth Amendment, nor the constitution's Ex Post Facto Clause.

 The case was a consolidation of three similar cases, Mascitti v.
 McGrath, Coleman v.
 McGrath, and Harisiades v.
-Shaughnessy, all brought by long time legal residents of the United States who were in the process of being deported under the Alien Registration Act for their past participation in communist political parties.
+Shaughnessy, all brought by long time legal residents of the United States who were in the process of being deported under the Alien Registration Act for their past membership in communist political parties.

 Background

 Alien Registration Act of 1940

 The Alien Registration Act of 1940, also known as the Smith Act, authorizes the deportation of legal residents of the United States as a penalty for advocacy to overthrow the government under title 2.
-Membership of communist parties was at the time treated automatically as advocacy for overthrow of the government.
+Membership in a communist party was at the time treated automatically as advocacy for overthrow of the government.